 - No holes shall be drilled in the top or bottom rail flanges, except as specified by the manufacturer.

-The rules they make are actual federal regulations.
 This means vehicles can be seized if they aren’t followed and passenger-carrying businesses can see fines which, left unpaid, can see enforcement action intensify.

 What Equipment Will I Need for Auto Welding?

-Chances are that if you’re reading this post, you’re likely thinking about welding your truck frame.
 Provided you’re not welding a commercial truck, you’re not going to invalidate your car’s eligibility to be on public highways.

 If you’re just starting out, or are relatively new and want to know exactly what equipment you’ll need to make sure you’re in a good position to tackle whatever welds you need to, then take a look at our list below: